Slide instructions

 Legal responsibilities

-There are three key resources for understanding and meeting digital accessibility obligations in Australia:
+There are two key resources for understanding and meeting digital accessibility obligations in Australia:

 1. The Disability Discrimination Act 1992